SkillsUnion/tamkeen-software/docs/0-foundations/cli-git/command-line.md

 ## Learning Objectives

-1. The command line is a text interface for manipulating our computers
-2. Navigate folders and display folder contents in the command line
+1. Navigate folders and display folder contents in the command line
-3. Create new folders and files in the command line
+2. Create new folders and files in the command line
-4. Rename or delete folders and files in the command line
+3. Rename or delete folders and files in the command line

 ## Introduction